 There are plenty of train connections on offer at Saint Charles, Marseille's main station which forms the southern terminus of the French high-speed TGV network and is served by five other conventional lines.
 This is a guide to travel by rail to and from Marseille.
-Click here for an article about Saint Charles station itself as well as its facilities.

 Click here to book a hotel in Marseille